-CITY Maintain a record of City Council proceedings, including minutes and motions.
-Maintains ordinances, resolutions, agreements, easements, managements and acknowledgements under the seal of the City.
+Maintain a record of City Council proceedings, including minutes and motions.
+Maintains ordinances, resolutions, agreements, easements, professional services contracts.
+Administers oaths and acknowledgements under the seal of the City.
 Performs duties as required by the Municipal Code, the City Council, or the City Manager.
 Functions of the City Recorder play a vital role in the coordination and management of records of City Council proceedings, minutes and motions.
 The Recorder maintains original documents including ordinances, resolution, agreements, easements, professional services contracts.
-The Recorder is also charged by Code to administer oaths and acknowledgements under the seal of the City Council, and the City Manager.
+The Recorder is also charged by Code to administer oaths and acknowledgements under the seal of the City.
+The Recorder performs duties as required by the Municipal Code, the Mayor and City Council, and the City Manager.

-Transparent Council has identified open and responsive government as a top priority.
+Transparent Government Council has identified open and responsive government as a top priority.
 Much of the public's interaction with the City is through the Executive office.
 The Recorder and Senior Recorder are the people that are responsible for much of the perception that the City Manager and Mayor are responsive to citizens.
 They are often the first line of contact for the public and are an extension of the Mayor and City Manager roles.